TimofonicJunkRoom/withLinux/README.md

 * [Wikipedia](http://wikipedia.org)

 ## LICENSE

 ```
-MIT LICENSE.
+The WithLinux Project is published under the MIT LICENSE.
-COPYRIGHT (C) 2014,2015,2016,2017 Lumin
+COPYRIGHT (C) 2014-2017 Lumin

+Created on 2014 June 28
+Have fun with UNIX, learn from UNIX, but never become UNIX.
 ```
----
-Started on 2014/06/28 by Lumin Zhou

-Seek for UNIX, look into UNIX, follow the beats of UNIX, play with UNIX, work with UNIX, learn from UNIX, but neither become an UNIX, nor marry UNIX.